 Maintain properly trimmed trees to make conditions less favorable to aphids and to achieve better spray coverage.

 Optimum timing for control of rosy apple aphid is at green tip to half-inch green.
-If the green tip to half-inch green application was not made and the threshold is exceeded, certain insecticides applied at pink or petal fall are recommended.
 Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.